Beldex-Coin/beldex-docs/docs/Developer/DaemonRPCBeta.md

      * `hash - string`: The hash of this block.
      * `difficulty - uint64`: The strength of the Beldex network based on mining power.
      * `cumulative_difficulty - uint64`: The cumulative strength of the Beldex network based on mining power.
      * `reward - uint64`: The amount of new generated in this block and rewarded to the miner, foundation and service Nodes.
-Note: 1 LOKI = 1e12 atomic units.
+Note: 1 BDX = 1e12 atomic units.
      * `miner_reward - uint64`: The amount of new generated in this block and rewarded to the miner.
-Note: 1 LOKI = 1e12 atomic units.
+Note: 1 BDX = 1e12 atomic units.
      * `block_size - uint64`: The block size in bytes.
      * `block_weight - uint64`: The block weight in bytes.
      * `num_txes - uint64`: Number of transactions in the block, not counting the coinbase tx.